appacademy/unified-setup/github-setup.md

 ## Installing git
 ### Windows
-If you have WSL already setup and are using an Ubuntu distribution, you already have git!
+If you have WSL already setup and are using an Ubuntu distribution, you already have git within linux!
 If you are using a different distribution you may need to manually install git.

+While we don't need git installed in Windows, we do want to have the git-credential-manager-core installed.
+It comes bundled with git so we can easily install it in Windows by using the installer found [here](https://git-scm.com/download/win).

+Once you've downloaded one of the "Git for Windows Setup" distributions (either 32-bit or more likely 64-bit) you can launch the installer and accept all the defaults.

+Now that git-credential-manager-core is installed, we can restart our terminal and continue on working through this guide.

 ### Mac
 Mac comes with some tools by default. git is one that we want to make sure is up to date so we can run the following in our terminal.